boost-ext/di/doc/tutorial.md

 ```

 Notice, that [injector] was passed to lambda expression in order to create `gui_view` / `text_view`.
-This way `Boost.DI` can inject appropriate dependencies into chosen types.
+This way `[Boost].DI` can inject appropriate dependencies into chosen types.
 See [bindings] for more details.

 Check it out yourself!
 ![CPP](https://raw.githubusercontent.com/boost-experimental/di/cpp14/example/tutorial/basic_first_steps_with_dynamic_bindings.cpp)

 Okay, so what about the input.
 We have `user`, however, in the real life, we will have more clients.
-`Boost.DI` allows multiple bindings to the same type for `array/vector/set`.
+`[Boost].DI` allows multiple bindings to the same type for `array/vector/set`.
 Let's do it then!

 ```cpp
 class iclient {